Ysoroko/ft_server/guide.md

 localhost is the webpage we will be using to acces our web server in this project.

-Add the following php code to our "localhost" file:
+Add the following lines to our "localhost" file:
 ```php
 server {
      //tell nginx to listen to the port 80